intellimesh/intellidub/README.md

 Ensure these dependencies are listed in `requirements.txt` for easy installation.

 ## Notes
-- This project assumes that the `Whisper` model and other dependencies are installed and correctly set up.
+- This project assumes that the dependencies are installed and correctly set up.
 - The necessary API keys must be valid and have the necessary permissions for accessing the relevant services.
 - **Audio-to-audio dubbing** requires both `OPENAI_API_KEY` and `NVIDIA_API_KEY` for full functionality.
 - **Text-to-text translation** only requires `NVIDIA_API_KEY`, making `OPENAI_API_KEY` optional in this case.

 ## License
-Specify the license type here (e.g., MIT, Apache 2.0).

-## Author
-Include your name or organization here.
+MIT.